FTC7314Git/SummerChallenge2017/docs/OnBoarding_SoftwareDeveloper.md

-# Welcome to the Team!
+# Welcome to the Software Team!

 When someone joins the team as a Software Developer the following tasks will need to be completed.
 After completing these tasks you will know the secret handshake.